 - Remove cakes from cans and remove parchment.
 Cut each cake crosswise into three sections.

-- To assemble: Place bottom section of each cake on a flat surface.
+- Place bottom section of each cake on a flat surface.
 Spoon about 1/4 cup of mascarpone creme onto each bottom section.
-Top with berries, then repeat with the next layer of cake, creme and berries.
+Top with berries, then repeat with the next layer of cake, creme, and berries.
 Add top layer of cake, then spoon warm ganache over the top.
 Place more berries on top and dust with powdered sugar.
 Serve.